Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Bayonet Head - Lower King is $48,205 and average income stands at $60,757.
-This contrasts with Rest of WA's figures of a median income of $57,323 and an average income of $71,163.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Bayonet Head - Lower King would be approximately $55,050 (median) and $69,384 (average) as of September 2025.
-The 2021 Census data shows that household, family and personal incomes in Bayonet Head - Lower King rank modestly, between the 28th and 31st percentiles.
-The earnings profile indicates that 31.6% of locals (1,860 people) fall into the $1,500 - 2,999 income category, similar to metropolitan regions where 31.1% occupy this range.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that in Bayonet Head - Lower King SA2, median income is $48,205 and average income is $60,757.
+In contrast, Rest of WA has a median income of $57,323 and an average income of $71,163.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Bayonet Head - Lower King are approximately $55,050 (median) and $69,384 (average) as of September 2025.
+The 2021 Census data ranks household, family, and personal incomes in Bayonet Head - Lower King modestly, between the 28th and 31st percentiles.
+The earnings profile shows that 31.6% of locals (1,860 people) fall into the $1,500 - $2,999 category, similar to metropolitan regions where 31.1% occupy this range.
 After housing expenses, 85.3% of income remains, ranking at the 29th percentile nationally.

 Frequently Asked Questions - Income